 The prusik knot

-Many many years ago, the Prusik knot was invented.
-This was a knot that when tied around a rope would grip it, so that you could slide the knot UP but NOT DOWN.
-Also known as a Prusik loop.
-Cavers quickly realised that this was FAR better for ascending deep pitches than ladders.
+Many years ago, the prusik knot was invented.
+This was a knot that when tied around a rope would grip it, so that you could slide the knot up but not down.
+Also known as a prusik loop.
+Cavers quickly realised that this was far better for ascending deep pitches than ladders.
 It was not long before the first mechanical versions of ascenders were invented.
-In fact there is evidence to suggest that the first mechanical ascenders were used in the mid 1930’s.
+In fact, there is evidence to suggest that the first mechanical ascenders were used in the mid 1930’s.
 But by the 1970’s they had become commonplace.
 These ascenders, like the knot I described, allow rope to slide down but not up.

 What all SRT ascending techniques have in common is they use these ascending devices.
-However there are quit a few variances on the details.
+However, there are quite a few variances on the details.
 Some attach ascenders to the feet.
 Some have three ascenders working instead of 2.
-But the most common in Victoria, is the FROG system.
+But the most common in Victoria, is the frog system.

 The Frog Technique – The world’s most commonly used ascending method.